mlochbaum/BQN/spec/inferred.md

 |-----|-------|-------
 | `⋆` | `Log` | `÷˜○Log`

 The following structural functions have unique inverses, except in a few cases.
 Dyadic `⍉` with repeated axes is excluded, and monadic `<` can only be inverted on a rank-0 array.
 Dyadic `⊣` is invertible only if the arguments match, and in this case any return value is valid, but in BQN the shared argument value is returned.
-For `/⁼` the argument must be a list of non-descending natural numbers, and the result's fill element is 0.
+For `/⁼` the argument must be a list of natural numbers (it's extended to handle any such list even though the range consists of non-descending ones), and the result's fill element is 0.

 | Fn  | 1                   | 2
 |-----|---------------------|-------